mecid/mecid.github.io/_posts/2026-05-26-swift-defer-clean-up-before-you-leave.md

 }
 ```

-By using a *defer* block, you can create a file and define a *defer* block that deletes it.
+You can create a file and define a *defer* block that deletes it.
 You can place it right below the file creation, but it will execute at the end of the scope.

 ```swift
 for await handler in await health.observe(